 Eat Some Truly Sensational Pizza

-After visiting Strawbery Banke, you can make your way back into town and back up Congress Street to Flatbread Company, one of my all-time favorite pizza places.
+After visiting Strawbery Banke, you can make your way back into town and back up Congress Street to Flatbread Company, one of my all-time favorite pizza places in Portsmouth and beyond.
 They are part of another small franchise with 16 locations, mostly in the New England area.

-The Portsmouth one is located in a cool industrial space with a tin ceiling and exposed ductwork with rustic wood tables and booths.
+The Portsmouth location is in a cool industrial space with a tin ceiling and exposed ductwork with rustic wood tables and booths.
 They specialize in wood-fired, clay oven pizza using locally sourced, natural ingredients.

 They also make a carne and a veggie special that changes daily, both of which are always very creative and extremely delicious!
 They had a veggie special once which was made with a sweet potato puree, goat cheese, and a honey drizzle that I still dream about sometimes.